 The 21-year-old can create as well as finish.
 In the first half, he spotted Calum Chambers wide on the right and picked out the full-back with a perfect chip.
 Chambers's cross found Alexis Sánchez, whose thumping shot crashed off the post.

 This article appears in the latest issue of Champions Matchday, the official magazine of the UEFA Champions League.
-Champions Matchday is available in print and in digital format, where the first three issues of this campaign are free of charge.
+Champions Matchday is available in print and in digital format.
 You can follow the magazine on Twitter @ChampionsMag.

 ©UEFA.com 1998-2014.
 All rights reserved.